Promoters Frank Warren and Eddie Hearn are finally on speaking terms ten years after the latter entered the boxing fray.

 As soon as the word ‘PPV’ was pushed in Hearn’s direction, he was certainly on board.

 “It would increase the subplots.
-Really get people talking about the game again.
+Get people talking about the game again.

 “People talk about various industries resetting following the traumas this year has inflicted on the world.